gpt-image-2 Text & Layout Prompt Recipes: 12 Patterns for Social Visuals

 Honest limitations you should design around:

-• Decorative or script typefaces.
-"Handwritten calligraphy" and "brush-script logo" still produce janky output roughly 40% of the time.
+- Decorative or script typefaces.
+"Handwritten calligraphy" and "brush-script logo" still produce janky output often.
 Overlay in post.

-• Very small in-image text.
-Anything smaller than ~4% of the frame height renders unreliably.
+- Very small in-image text.
+Anything rendered very small relative to the frame renders unreliably.
 Use real typography for captions, subtitles, and fine print.

 Prompt-building checklist